microsoft/net-offloads/udp-rsc-offload.md

 - IPv6Header.HopLimit is identical for all packets.
 - IPv6Header.PayloadLength == UdpHeader.Length for all packets.

-The resulting Single Coalesced Unit (SCU) must have a single IP header and UDP header, followed by the UDP payload for all coalesced datagrams concatenated together.
+The resulting Single Coalesced Unit (SCU) MUST have a single IP header and UDP header, followed by the UDP payload for all coalesced datagrams concatenated together.

 URO indications MUST correctly calculate the IPv4Header.HeaderChecksum and UdpHeader.Checksum fields on the SCU.

 URO indications MUST set the IPv4Header.TotalLength field to the total length of the SCU, or IPv6Header.PayloadLength field to the length of the UDP payload, and UdpHeader.Length field to the length of coalesced payloads.

-If Layer 2 (L2) headers are present in coalesced datagrams, the SCU must contain a valid L2 header.
+If Layer 2 (L2) headers are present in coalesced datagrams, the SCU MUST contain a valid L2 header.
 The L2 header in the SCU MUST resemble the L2 header of the coalesced datagrams.

 Packets from multiple flows may be coalesced in parallel, as hardware and memory permit.
-Packets from different flows MUST NEVER be coalesced together.
+Packets from different flows MUST NOT be coalesced together.

 Packets from multiple receives interleaved may be separated and coalesced with their respective flows. i.e. Given flows A, B, and C, if packets arrive in the following order; A, A, B, C, B, A; the packets from the A flow may be coalesced into AAA, and the packets from the B flow coalesced into BB, while the packet from the C flow may be indicated normally or coalesced with a pending SCU from flow C.

-The packets within a given flow must NOT be reordered with respect to each other, i.e. the packets from the A flow must be coalesced in the order received, regardless of the packets from the B and C flows received in between.
+The packets within a given flow MUST NOT be reordered with respect to each other, i.e. the packets from the A flow must be coalesced in the order received, regardless of the packets from the B and C flows received in between.

 ```
 +------------------------------------------------------------------------------------------+